ultraYumm/ultraYumm-fs-app/README.md

-# ultraYumm
+# ultraYumm©
-ultraYumm© helps users select high energy and low weight foods for long distance hiking and packing.
+ultraYumm helps users select high energy and low weight foods for long distance hiking and packing.

 ## Motivation
 Current food and menu planning apps are focused on weight loss and/or calorie minimization.
 None are specifically designed to assist with long term planning for users seeking maximum energy and ultra-light packing.
 When I last planned a hiking menu for my family of 4, I struggled with clunky spreadsheets and having to scrape the web for key information.
 I hope this app is useful to hikers and traveler like me who need to keep everyone energized and happy with as little weight carried as possible!

 ## Current Features
-Search for any food or brand name
+- Search for any food or brand name
-Results are ranked by highest calorie per 100gram ratio Results include: food name, brand name or "common" food designation, serving quantity, serving unit, calories per serving unit, weight per serving unit and calories per 100grams
+- Results are ranked by highest calorie per 100gram ratio
+- Results include: food name, brand name or "common" food designation, serving quantity, serving unit, calories per serving unit, weight per serving unit and calories per 100grams
 - Print results
-- Create one or mutiple trips with name, start and end date, url and travelers
+- Create one or multiple trips with name, start and end date, url and travelers
 - Push search items to selected trip, with option to assign to a specific date, traveler or meal type
 - All pushed item fields can be edited and customized, most importantly serving quantities
 - Trips results table shows all items assigned to a specific trip with the total sum of calories and weight for all items displayed